History of Belfast: Capital of Northern Ireland

 As the largest city in Ulster, Belfast became the capital of Northern Ireland, and a grand parliament building was finished at Stormont Estate in 1932.
 The Government of Northern Ireland was dominated by upper and middle class unionists.
 Being out of touch with the working class, they allowed many of the needs of low-income families to go unaddressed.
 Conditions in the poorer parts of Belfast remained bad; many houses were damp, overcrowded and lacked basic amenities such as hot water and indoor toilets until about the 1970s.
-In 1933, tensions again were heightened as a Unionist MP, referencing the comments made by the Catholic cardinal the previous year, challenged Protestants of Ulster to hire only other Protestants.
+In 1933, tensions again were heightened as a Unionist MP, Sir Basil Brooke, referencing the comments made by Cardinal MacRory the previous year, challenged Protestants of Ulster to hire only other Protestants.

 The speech was condemned by a Catholic MP, who sought an official rebuke.
-When the Catholic MP appealed to James Craig, the Prime Minister replied that he did not know of one person who did not agree with the sentiments of the Unionist MP.
+When the Catholic MP appealed to Viscount Craigavon, the Prime Minister replied that he did not know of one person who did not agree with the sentiments of the Unionist MP.
 Craigavon went on to state that he was "an Orange Man first and a politician and member of this Parliament afterwards.
 The honorable member must remember that, in the South, they boasted of a Catholic state.
 All that I boast is that we are Protestant parliament and a Protestant state."

 The year 1935 saw another summer of tension as the Church of Ireland Bishop of Down appealed to the public to forget the "unhappy past" and endeavor to work together.
 In response, at the Belmont Field, Orange Order Grand Master Sir Joseph Davison asked rhetorically "are we to forget that the flag of Empire is described as foreign flag?
 And our beloved King insulted by Mr. De Valera?
 Are we to forget that the aim of these people is to establish an all-Ireland, Roman Catholic state in which Protestantism is to be crushed out of existence?"
 That night, as the observers at Belmont Field returned to Belfast, fierce fighting broke out on York Street, which raged for days.
 When calm returned eight Protestants and five Catholics had been killed and 2,000 Catholics had been driven from their homes.